Table of Contents

 To calculate the contribution margins, we need to consider three things:

-- Fixed Expenses: Fixed expenses are those expenses that do not change irrespective of sales volume, such as rent, salary, insurance, utilities, office, depreciation, fees, etc.
+- Fixed Expenses: Fixed expenses do not change irrespective of sales volume, such as rent, salary, insurance, utilities, office, depreciation, fees, etc.

-- Price: The price of the product is the price set by the firm to sell at wholesale price or cost of manufacturing the product plus mark up.
+- Price: The price of the product is the price set by the firm to sell at wholesale price or cost of manufacturing the product plus markup.

 Alternate Contribution Margin formula:

-We can represent contribution margin in percentage as well.
+We can represent the contribution margin in percentage as well.
 Alternatively, it is known as the ‘contribution to sales’ ratio or ‘Profit Volume’ ratio.
 This ratio represents the percentage of sales income available to cover its fixed cost expenses and to provide operating income to a firm.

 Relevance and Uses of Contribution Margin Formula